“Do You Really Need A New Heating System or Are They Just Trying To Sell You Something?”

 It used to be that these codes were all about safety.
-Now they are mandating efficiency codes and they are even making sure that the contractor is choosing the proper size heating system for your home.
+Now they are mandating efficiency codes for parts as rigorous as those of parts for industrial heating usage and they are even making sure that the contractor is choosing the proper size heating system for your home.
 WHY?
 I’ll tell you why.
 Because consumers were being ripped off by heating system installation companies.
 Many of these companies were (and still are) taking shortcuts so they can get the job done quickly and they can charge the homeowner less money, just to land another job.
 A cheap price is not always the best option.

 It is almost impossible to replace a heating system in 2 hours and do the job right (up to code).

 Since you’ll be living with your new heating system for the next 15 to 20 years, it only makes sense to avoid such nightmares.